How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Evaluation Framework

-Further analysis reveals that malicious packages typically combine multiple behaviors, with a mean of 2.4 and a median of 3 per package.
-We analyze pairwise co-occurrence patterns across the 11 behavior categories.
-Data collection and data exfiltration co-occur most frequently in 4,144 packages, followed by command execution with data exfiltration (3,020) and data collection (2,903), confirming a dominant \textit{collect-and-exfiltrate} pattern in which shell commands serve as the shared mechanism for gathering and transmitting sensitive information.
-Co-occurrences such as credential theft with data exfiltration and command execution with persistence (158) indicate more sophisticated attack chains aimed at long-term access.
+Malicious packages typically combine multiple behaviors, with a mean of 2.4 and a median of 3 per package.
+Across all pairs of the 11 categories, data collection and data exfiltration co-occur most frequently in 4,144 packages, followed by command execution with data exfiltration (3,020) and data collection (2,903), confirming a dominant \textit{collect-and-exfiltrate} pattern in which shell commands serve as the shared mechanism for gathering and transmitting sensitive information.
+Rarer pairings such as credential theft with data exfiltration and command execution with persistence (158) point to the same long-term-access chains.